-The district’s demographic makeup represents both a cultural richness as well as a wide socioeconomic range.
-DMPS is a “majority minority” district in our demographic makeup.
-Nearly 70% of students qualify for free and reduced price meals.
-The district’s population of English Language Learners by itself is larger than all but 15 of the state’s roughly 350 school districts, with anywhere from 80-100 languages and dialects spoken on any given day.
+The district’s demographic makeup reflects both cultural richness and a wide socioeconomic range.
+DMPS is a “majority minority” district.
+Nearly 75% of students qualify for free and reduced price meals.
+The district’s population of English Language Learners by itself is larger than all but 15 of the state’s roughly 350 school districts, with anywhere from 80-100 languages and dialects represented.
 DMPS students were born in at least 88 different countries.

-Many schools hold diversity festivals during the course of the year.
+Many schools hold annual diversity festivals.
 Cultural events allow the chance to experience food, clothing, art, and customs most students only read about.
 Friendships form that cut across boundaries which disappear when young people go to school together.

-The value of this diverse dimension is immeasurable, and it is important to the quality of education provided by Des Moines Public Schools.
+The value of this diversity dimension is immeasurable, and it is central to the quality of education provided by Des Moines Public Schools.

 Overview of Student Demographics (2014-15 school year):